-The Hampton Fire Company is a volunteer fire department with an active response group of approximately 25 members.
+The Hampton Fire Company is a volunteer fire company with an active response group of approximately 25 members.

-The company responds to about 70 calls per year
+The company responds to about 120 plus calls per year

-including building/house fires, auto accidents, grass/woods fires, wire/trees down across roadways, basement pumping, CO detector response, mutual aid calls to other towns and medical calls to support the Hampton-Chaplin Ambulance Corps.
+including building/house fires, auto accidents, grass/woods fires, wire/trees down across roadways, basement pumping, CO detector response, mutual aid calls to other towns and medical.

 Training takes place throughout the year and includes cold water rescue, vehicle extrications, chimney fire management, breathing apparatus and state sponsored fire classes.

 An annual ham & bean supper serves as a fund raiser for the group for purchase of equipment.
 They are always looking for additional volunteers.
 If you are interested, stop by the firehouse and speak to one of the crew.